KosinskiLab/AlphaPulldown/README.md

 ------

 ## Manual
-AlphaPulldown supports 4 different modes of massive predictions: pulldown, all_vs_all, homooliogmer, and custom.
+AlphaPulldown supports 4 different modes of massive predictions: pulldown, all_vs_all, homo-oliogmer, and custom.

 We have provided 2 examples:

 Example 1 is a case where pulldown and custom modes are used.
 Manuals: [example_1_for_pip_user](./example_1_for_pip_user.md) or [example_1_for_singularity_user](./singularity_user_example_1.md)

 Example 2 is a case where custom and homo-oligomer modes were used.
 Manuels: [example_2_for_pip_user](./example_2_for_pip_user.md) or [example_2_for_singularity_user](./singularity_user_example_2.md)

+all_vs_all mode can be viewed as a special case of pulldown mode thus all manuals comes with an illustration of all_vs_all mode.

 ### **all_vs_all mode**
 As the name suggest, all_vs_all means predict all possible combinations within a single input file.
 The input can be either full-length proteins or regions of a protein, as illustrated in the [example_all_vs_all_list.txt](./example_data/example_all_vs_all_list.txt) and the figure below: